 clearfix anyone?), but doing so was generally regarded as not planning for the future, and, well, just cheating really.

-I think in a time of components, we can make some changes.
-I think we can get rid of many of these semantic CSS classes.
+In a time of components we can make some changes.
+We can get rid of many of these semantic CSS classes.
 Why?
 Because our components are our semantic layer now.

 Remember the structuring of HTML was important for accessibility, but the naming of CSS was really just to make the authors lives easier.
 Whether a button that looked red to a user had the word ‘red’ in its name or a more considered, meaningful name made no difference to the user.
 It looked the same, acted the same, and tasted the same (back when UIs looked so good you could lick them).